Barata-Ribeiro/vite-vanilla-js-template/README.md

 2. Cleanup the README.md file.
 3. Adapt the LICENSE file to your project.
 4. Delete `images/vite.svg`, `images/javascript.svg`, `images/screenshot.png`, and `counter.js`.
+5. Delete the content from `styles/style.css`.
-5. In the `main.js` file, leave only these import statements: `import "../styles/style.css";` and `import "the-new-css-reset/css/reset.css";`.
+6. In the `main.js` file, leave only these import statements: `import "../styles/style.css";` and `import "the-new-css-reset/css/reset.css";`.
-6. Delete the .github folder.
+7. Delete the .github folder.

 ## Scripts